kachun333/KMPk-1617-Grad-Mag/CONTRIBUTING.md

 ## Pull Request Reviewers Guide 🦮

-If someone requests your review on a pull request, read the title and description and assign any other collaborators who would want to know about the proposed change.
-If the reporter is interested then assign it to them.
+If someone requests your review on a pull request, read the title and description, also verify whether the base branch is correct or not, then assign any other collaborators who would want to know about the proposed change.
+If the reporter is qualified & interested then assign it to them.

 Decide whether you think that your input is needed, and that the PR should wait for your further review before being merged.
 If not, un-assign yourself as a reviewer and leave a comment.

-Happy hacking...!
+Happy hacking😇...!